JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 ### Gifts and Advertising

 I refuse gifts when possible.
 However, I’m often presented with random tchotchke bags and the occasional high dollar gadget or two when attending conferences and events.
-If items are worth more than $5 or something I can’t take notes on (e.g. pens and paper) I attempt to donate or [recycle](https://www.bestbuy.com/recycle) the items.
-I explained this in more detail on an old [free phones](/free-phones/) post after attending a gratis Google I/O event.
+If items are worth more than $5 or something I can’t take notes on (e.g. pens and paper) I attempt to donate, freecycle, or recycle the items.
+For example, I donated Android phones to a local developer user group after attending a gratis Google I/O event.

 I’m always experimenting with ways to monetize web content.
-I’ve used Google Adsense, Text Link Ads, Adbrite, Amazon Affiliates, etc… but I always end up taking them down after I’m familiar with the concepts.
+I’ve used several approaches over the years but I always end up taking them down after I’m familiar with the concepts.
 At best I’ve made $100 or so here and there.
+Any referral links are called out explicitly here and in any content.